soundpress/RulesOfNYC/docs/c16/index.rst

       (i) Affected parties for coverage , harassment and hardship claims shall include: owners, all tenants of record in the building, including residential, commercial and manufacturing tenants, and all occupants of the building, if different from tenants of record.

-      (ii) In addition to the parties listed in (i) above, affected parties for abandonment claims pursuant to 29 RCNY § 2-10 of these rules shall also include the current occupant of the unit alleged to be abandoned, the previous occupant alleged to have abandoned, and the unit and the previous occupant's beneficiary to the estate, if applicable. (iii) For all other categories of applications, affected parties shall include the owner and such occupants as are necessary for a final resolution of the claim asserted in the application.
+      (ii) In addition to the parties listed in (i) above, affected parties for abandonment claims pursuant to 29 RCNY § 2-10 shall also include the current occupant of the unit alleged to be abandoned, the previous occupant alleged to have abandoned, and the unit and the previous occupant's beneficiary to the estate, if applicable. (iii) For all other categories of applications, affected parties shall include the owner and such occupants as are necessary for a final resolution of the claim asserted in the application.

    (3) The applicant may only have one claim per application.
 The application shall contain facts and arguments relevant to the claim raised in the application.
-The applicable application fee stated in 29 RCNY § 2-11 of the Loft Board rules is due upon submission of the application.
+The applicable application fee stated in 29 RCNY § 2-11 is due upon submission of the application.
 The application will not be considered filed, or be processed, until the application fee is received.

 (b) (1) Service of the Application on the Affected Parties.
 Before filing the application with the Loft Board, the applicant shall serve each affected party with a copy of the application and the instruction sheet for filing an answer by first-class mail.
 Except as set forth in subparagraph (b)(4) below, a United States Post Office-stamped copy of the certificate of mailing constitutes proof of service of the application to the affected parties.